Sangarshanan/sangarshanan.github.io/_posts/2021-08-10-fundamental-music-theory-week1.md

 This G is on the line where this symbol circles itself around is called a G-Clef or more commonly a Treble-Clef.
 We also see that notes start to reappear and they do so at an interval and this interval between one musical pitch and another with **double it's frequency is called an octave**

-This representation of notes on a sheet helped us compose and replicate music easily, More information on reading sheet notes on <https://www.musicnotes.com/now/tips/how-to-read-sheet-music/>
+This representation of notes on a sheet helped us compose and replicate music easily.
+More information on [How to Read Sheet Music](https://www.musicnotes.com/now/tips/how-to-read-sheet-music/)

 ### Octaves